Analytic philosophy: Dualism

 Finally, analytic philosophy has featured a certain number of philosophers who were dualists, and recently forms of property dualism have had a resurgence; the most prominent representative is David Chalmers.
-Chalmers has criticized interactionism and shown sympathy with neutral monism.
+Chalmers introduced the notion of the hard problem of consciousness.
+He has criticized interactionism and shown sympathy with neutral monism.
 Kripke also makes a notable argument for dualism.

-Epiphenomenalism is sometimes classed as a kind of property dualism.
-It's the view that mental events are caused by physical events in the brain, but they do not cause anything else in return.
+Epiphenomenalism, the view that mental events are caused by physical events in the brain but do not cause anything else in return, is sometimes classed as a kind of property dualism.

 Panpsychism

 Yet another view is panpsychism, or the view that mentality is fundamental and ubiquitous in the natural world.
 Panpsychism can be contrasted with idealism by still believing in matter.
+(Note: While analytic idealism remains a minority position, one notable example is the work of Bernardo Kastrup.
+It seeks to resolve the so-called hard problem of consciousness by taking experience as ontologically fundamental.)

-Theories of perception and consciousness
+Perception and consciousness

 In recent years, a central focus of research in the philosophy of mind has been consciousness and the philosophy of perception.
-While there is a general consensus for the global neuronal workspace model of consciousness, there are many opinions as to the specifics.

-The best known theories are Searle's naive realism, Fred Dretske and Michael Tye's representationalism, Daniel Dennett's heterophenomenology, and the higher-order theories of either David M. Rosenthal—who advocates a higher-order thought (HOT) model—or David Armstrong and William Lycan—who advocate a higher-order perception (HOP) model.
-An alternative higher-order theory, the higher-order global states (HOGS) model, is offered by Robert van Gulick.

 The homunculus argument is an objection raised against many older theories of perception.
+While there is now a general consensus for the global neuronal workspace model of consciousness, there are many opinions as to the specifics.
+The best known theories in analytic philosophy are Searle's naive realism, Fred Dretske and Michael Tye's representationalism, Dennett's heterophenomenology, and the higher-order theories of either David M. Rosenthal—who advocates a higher-order thought (HOT) model—or David Armstrong and William Lycan—who advocate a higher-order perception (HOP) model.
+(Note: An alternative higher-order theory, the higher-order global states (HOGS) model, is offered by Robert van Gulick.)